Site icon Circuit Ideas for You

 Battery 9V1

-Make use of both the IR headphones transmitter and the IR headphones receiver.
+Use both IR headphones transmitter and IR headphones receiver.

 How to Build:

-To build a Simple Infrared Wireless Headphone Circuit following are the steps to be followed:
+To build a Infrared Wireless Headphone Circuit following are the below mentioned steps to be followed:

 What is a Infrared Headphones Transmitter Circuit:

-An infrared headphones transmitter circuit is a circuit that uses electricity to wirelessly send audio signals to infrared headphones.
+Infrared headphones transmitter circuit uses electricity to send sound without wire to IR headphones.

 Circuit Working: